 We stayed at Lucksall as part of a star-gazing weekend and were camping in the rally field in a tent.
 The facilities were great, toilets always clean and the breakfasts in the cafe were extremely yummy.
 We were constantly entertained by the ducks and no end of other bird-life including owls, long-tailed sandwichs and even peacocks.
 The staff we met in the restaurant were very polite, happy and efficient.
 A very pleasant stay - well done

+We visited this campsite twice last year, once last month and are going back again next week.
+We absolutely love it.
+The staff couldn't be more helpful and friendly.
+The site is immaculately kept and the shower blocks are the best we've seen.
 It's a beautifully quiet campsite with great sized pitches.
 There is a large grass area for the kids to play and a playground.
 The shop is always well stocked and the small restaurant serves great food which can also be take away.
+Definitely worth a visit!

 This site was our very first one & wow how good it was,very clean,friendly staff,super toilet/shower blocks, very spacious area & friendly visitors too.
 Good local area for eating,walking/relaxing.
 Will definately use this site again & have already recommended it to our friends. lovely cafe for take away or eating breakfast/lunch outside, very pleasant.

+I can't recommend this site enough!
 Fantastic views next to the river.
 Big pitches not too close to each other.
 Amazing toilet and shower facilities (one of which even has music piped in!).
 Very friendly staff who were only too helpful with local walking information.
 Found a fantastic pub on the circular walk (The Moon Inn at Mordiford) who were only too happy to allow muddy dogs and humans inside for food.
 The site was really clean and a fantastic venue for chilling out and getting back to nature.

 A well maintained site situated along the river Wye.
 On arrival we were greeted by friendly staff and directed to our clean level pitch.
 The shower and toilet blocks were always clean with plenty of free hot water and toilet paper.
 Dogs are welcome with walking area's provided.
 The park is accentuated with wild flowers along the footpaths that are provided between grassed areas that would equal bowling green standards.
 With free electricity provided for hook ups this site ticks all the boxes.
 We will definately be coming back.